Governor Mark Dayton recently announced a new expansion of eligibility for Minnesota GI Bill benefits.

 Under the new law, benefit amounts from the enhanced Minnesota GI Bill remain the same.
 A full-time student may receive up to $1,000 per semester or term of enrollment, $3,000 per state fiscal year, and $10,000 in a lifetime (up to age 62).
 Part-time students may receive $500 per semester or term of enrollment, and a minimum award of $50 per term.

-Posted by GPD on August 16, 2013, With 408 Reads Filed under Veterans Administration (VA).
+Posted by GPD on August 16, 2013, With 414 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.